johntchampion/verse-memorize-ui/README.md

 ## Progression model

-The rules live in the API; three of their consequences are easy to get wrong here.
+The rules live in the backend service; three of their consequences are easy to get wrong here.

 **A learning tier advances on 3 correct in a row _within one calendar day_.**